Do you think you need a personal injury lawyer in Caerleon? Think again!

 - Speed – the physics of this is so simple.
 Driving too fast means that you cannot slow down quickly.
 Sadly, thousands of us forget this and drive too fast every day.

 - Drugs and alcohol – when we take drugs or consume alcohol we are definitely more likely to cause a road traffic accident because we are not completely in control of the car – even if we think we are.

-- Poor observation – observation is vital for good driving because you have to anticipate what may happen in the road ahead of you.
-You should spot a car at a junction is case they pull out in front of you.
-You should spot a toddler on the pavement in case they run out into the road.
+- Poor observation – observation is vital for good driving because you have to anticipate what may happen ahead of you.
+You should spot a car at a junction in case it pulls out in front of you.
+You should spot a toddler on the pavement in case he or she runs onto the road.

 - Driving too close to the car in front – if there is only a small gap between you and the car in front you are more likely to hit it.
 It’s that simple!

-- Impatience – modern life seems to mean constantly being in a hurry but impatience when driving can make you aggressive and impulsive.
+- Impatience – modern life is fast-paced.
+However, impatience when driving can make you aggressive and impulsive.
 Aggressive, impulsive drivers cause accidents.

 Call Accident Advice Helpline free on 0800 689 0500 from a landline and find out if you can make a personal injury compensation claim.
 To call from a mobile, ring 0333 500 0993.
 Why not call us now?